careem/mockingbird/README.md

 #### Plugin Usage

-To generate mocks you can simply run `./gradlew generateMocks` or simply run `./gradlew build`, for farted development loop using
-`generatedMocks` is recommended
+To generate mocks you can simply run `./gradlew generateMocks` or simply run `./gradlew build`, for faster development loop using `generatedMocks` is recommended

 #### Plugin Limitations